blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 - **Dynamic gating mechanisms**: Remembers past states and predicts future ones
 - **Explainability built-in**: You can actually understand why the model made a decision

 The key insight?
 By analyzing functional MRI (fMRI) data from developing brains, ESTGEL reveals that **as we age, our brain networks transition from highly dispersed to concentrated, efficient structures**.
-It's like watching the internet evolve—from a chaotic mess to an optimized highway system.
+It's like watching the internet evolve from a chaotic mess to an optimized highway system.

 ![ESTGEL: Explainable Spatio-Temporal Graph Evolution Learning](https://raw.githubusercontent.com/blueee04/blog/main/content/images/2026-03-12-Attention-Mechanism-Bio/ESTGEL.png)
 *ESTGEL model architecture for analyzing dynamic brain network evolution.*

 From a developmental biology perspective, this is *huge*.
 For organisms like *C. elegans*, we have the complete connectome mapped, but we don't fully understand how it changes over development.
-ESTGEL's approach—combining graph attention with temporal dynamics—could unlock similar insights in simpler organisms.
+ESTGEL's approach combining graph attention with temporal dynamics could unlock similar insights in simpler organisms.

 ---